Harold Martin

 Biography

-Harold is an adjunct faculty member of the William & Mary, Raymond A. Mason School of Business.
-He has taught forensic accounting in the Master of Accounting program for 18 years.
+Harold is an adjunct faculty member of The College of William and Mary Raymond A. Mason School of Business.
+He has taught forensic accounting in the Master of Accounting program for 19 years.
 He has also served as a guest lecturer on valuation for the M.B.A program and the Marshall-Wythe School of Law.

 Harold is a member of the American Institute of Certified Public Accountants Business Valuation Hall of Fame and is a two-time recipient of the AICPA Business Valuation Volunteer of the Year Award.
-He serves as an instructor for the AICPA National Business Valuation School and AICPA Expert Witness Skills Workshop, and is a former instructor of the AICPA ABV Exam Review Course.
-He is a former member of the AICPA Business Valuation Committee, former Chair and Vice-Chair of the AICPA National Business Valuation Conference Steering Committee, former commissioner of the AICPA National Accreditation Commission, former instructor of the AICPA ABV e-Alert, and former editorial adviser and contributing author for the AICPA CPA Expert.
+He serves as an instructor for the AICPA National Business Valuation School and is a former instructor of the AICPA ABV Exam Review Course and AICPA Expert Witness Skills Workshop.
+He is a former member of the AICPA Business Valuation Committee, former Chair and Vice-Chair of the AICPA National Business Valuation Conference Steering Committee, former commissioner of the AICPA National Accreditation Commission, former editor of the AICPA ABV e-Alert, and former editorial adviser and contributing author for the AICPA CPA Expert.
 He created and serves as chair of the Virginia Society of Certified Public Accountants Forensic and Valuation Services Conference.
 He is a former member of the VSCPA’s Board of Directors and former chair of the Business Valuation Committee and Litigation Services Committee.
 He was selected as a “Super CPA” in peer surveys conducted by Virginia Business and the VSCPA.

 He has also served as a guest instructor at the FBI Academy for forensic accountants in Quantico, Virginia, as well as the National Judicial College.

 He is a frequent speaker and writer on valuation and forensic accounting.
-He is a co-author of Financial Valuation: Applications and Models, 1st - 5th ed., a contributing author to Cost of Capital: Estimation and Applications, 2nd - 5th ed., an Editorial Board member for Business Valuation Update, a former member of the VSCPA Editorial Task Force for Disclosures, and a former expert panelist for Financial Valuation and Litigation Expert.
+He is a co-author of Financial Valuation: Applications and Models, 1st-5th ed., a contributing author to Cost of Capital: Estimation and Applications, 2nd-5th ed., an Editorial Board member for Business Valuation Update, the editor of the Financial Consulting Group FCG Buzz, a former member of the VSCPA Editorial Task Force for Disclosures, and a former expert panelist for Financial Valuation and Litigation Expert.
 He has been interviewed by The Wall Street Journal, as well as numerous other publications.

 Areas of Interest/Expertise